gicharts/gicharts.github.io/src/examples/user_sql_counts_historical_distribution.md

 # Yesterday's SQL counts per user comparison to box-plot
-Yesterday's number of SQL executed per user (red dots) compared to their historical distribution of access as represeneted by a box plot.
+Yesterday's number of SQL executed per user (red dots) compared to their historical distribution of access as represented by a box plot.
 - **Report category:** Database activity

 - **Required report headers:**